Motorsport Ireland

 Motorsport Ireland is the National Governing Body for four-wheeled motorsports in Ireland.
 Motorsport Ireland is affiliated to the supreme authority for world motorsport, the Fédération Internationale de l'Automobile (FIA) based in Geneva and Paris.

-Motorsport Ireland jurisdiction covers the 26 counties and has under its umbrella 32 affiliated motor clubs that are the actual organisers of all sporting events.
+Motorsport Ireland has under its umbrella 32 affiliated motor clubs that are the actual organisers of all sporting events.
 In each year there are approximately 230 events listed in the official calendar and these cover 11 different branches of the sport.
 On average, each year Motorsport Ireland issues over 3,500 Competition Licences to Motorsport.

 It is not concerned with motorcycle racing, the governing body is Motorcycling Ireland.

 History

 Motorsport Ireland was established in 1999 by the Royal Irish Automobile Club (RIAC), an organisation that has been in charge of motor sports since 1901.
 The RIAC is the holder of the sporting power on behalf of the FIA in Ireland.
 This power is delegated on an annual basis to Motorsport Ireland.